rambo/tpkn10/README.md

 16 E3 for the 74HC138 (used for global display blanking) -> A5

-These are not on the display-bus, the output-enables are, but we'll ignore those for now.
+These are not on the display-bus, the outputs of the 74HC138 are, but we'll use the decoder to save a bunch of (5) pins.

-Pro tip: The 74HC138 lines that we need from the PLCC are probably easier to solder directly to the IC legs, I wonder why I didn't think of this at ASM14..